A Storyteller That Got the Details Right

 ****A Likely Story (1984) Not a crime novel, but the ultimate insider's skewering of the publishing industry as seen by a working writer.
 The narrator is the editor of a book about Christmas, and the capsule descriptions of Christmas-themed Christmas Book submissions by Stephen King, Isaac Asimov, Norman Mailer, etc., are just fabulous.
 A Likely Story is also a meditation on the intricacies of modern love, marriage, and family.
 Note the title: could this a be a roman à clef?

 Levine (1984) Another structural experiment: interlinked short stories about a NYC cop with heart trouble.
 Only the last story is recent; the rest are from his earliest days flogging shorts to places like Alfred Hitchcock’s Mystery Magazine.
-Serious Westlake fans will want this book just for the 12-page introduction which details his start as a writer.
+The 12-page introduction detailing his start as a writer is collected in The Getaway Car.

 High Adventure (1985) The title is a pun: there’s lots of marijuana in this book.
 Similar in feel to Dancing Aztecs.
 Again, not my favorite, but this book does have its followers.

 ****Trust Me On This (1988) This murder mystery perpetrated and solved by members of a National Enquirer-style tabloid is a recommended primer for those who don’t “get” the comic side of Westlake yet.
-Only the master could have written the introduction:
+The introduction is pure Westlake:

 A Word in Your Ear